jonarriza96/pfdq/readme.md

 1. **Case study 1 - Comparison to pose-tracking**: Run [this file](pfdq/results/case_study1_results.py).

 2. **Case study2 - Almost global asymptotic stability on pose-following with velocity assignment**: For the first column, run [this file](pfdq/results/case_study2_col1_results.py) and, for the second column [this other file](pfdq/results/case_study2_col2_results.py).

+### Additional material

+We also provide an [additional script](pose_tracking.py) that replicates the results from the pose-tracking paper: _Unit dual quaternion-based feedback linearization tracking problem for attitude and position dynamics, X.Wang and C.Yu, Systems &Control Letters, 2013_